 The mastery of storytelling by Nike and McDonald’s highlights the power of creating a unique brand narrative.
 By going beyond features and connecting emotionally with consumers, these brands established themselves as leaders in saturated markets.

-Selling high-value solutions to SMEs involves addressing specific challenges faced by smaller businesses that may not have the resources of larger enterprises.
+Selling value capture signal surfaces to SMEs involves addressing specific challenges faced by smaller businesses that may not have the resources of larger enterprises.

-The thing is, most small and medium business owners provide services or products that are not completely digital.
+The thing is, most organizational execution units with constrained operating capacity provide services or products that are not completely digital.
 Those that sell online goods and services would do fine through on-site and online sales and marketing.

 Most “outstanding” solutions fall into one of the following categories: